-Level ${\bf 3}$ - inputs to the valuation methodology are unobservable and significant to fair value.
+Level 3 - inputs to the valuation methodology are unobservable and significant to fair value.

 Mortgage-Backed Securities and interest rate swaps are valued using a pricing model.
 The MBS pricing model incorporates such factors as coupons, prepayment speeds, spread to the Treasury and swap curves, convexity, duration, periodic and life caps, and credit enhancement.
-Interest rate swaps are modeled by incorporating such factors as the Treasury curve, LIBOR rates, and the pay rate on the interest rate swaps.
-Management reviews the fair values determined by the pricing model and compares its results to dealer quotes received on each investment to validate reasonableness.
+Interest rate swaps are modeled by incorporating such factors as the Treasury curve, LIBOR rates, and the receive rate on the interest rate swaps.
+Management reviews the fair values determined by the pricing model and compares its results to dealer quotes received on each investment to validate reasonableness of the valuations indicated by the pricing model.
 The dealer quotes will incorporate common market pricing methods, including a spread measurement to the Treasury curve or interest rate swap curve as well as underlying characteristics of the particular security including coupon, periodic and life caps, rate reset period, issuer, additional credit support and expected life of the security.
-The Company's financial assets and liabilities carried at fair value on a recurring basis are valued as follows:
+The Company's financial assets and liabilities carried at fair value on a recurring basis are valued at June 30, 2008 as follows: